 Such a hybrid approach enables you to leverage the benefits of global data integration, harmonization, and analytics while accommodating specific local requirements.
 This fosters collaboration, agility, and responsiveness, driving efficiency and innovation across your organization.

 For the same reasons as above, you will not be able to follow a full-blown centralized manufacturing master data management implementation style.
 You’ll need to also go for a consolidated MDM style, but not necessarily for all data domains and subdomains.
 You can mix these two styles in what can be seen as a co-existing master data management style.

 In addition, the changing manufacturing landscape means your MDM hub will constantly evolve to include new domains or data, requiring a switch to a different style.
 Hence, the style choice isn’t a technical decision but one driven by business requirements.
 A manufacturing MDM solution provider will advise on the best approach.

 In manufacturing your direct customers are typically distributors and retailers who have the end-user customers as their direct customers.
 However, it happens that you have a business scenario where the same end-users also become your direct customer as a manufacturer.
 Also, you as a manufacturer for many reasons will benefit from sharing the end-user customer data with your business partners.

+Need specialized manufacturing or materials Master Data Management software?
 Contact us today to discover how an informed Master Data Management approach can deliver a 360-degree view of your customers and drive value through your Manufacturing business.